Frankenstein (Universal film series): Production

 The idea to adapt Frankenstein into a film was first put forward by director and screenwriter Robert Florey.
 Florey had arrived in Hollywood in 1921 as a correspondent for the French Cinema-gazine and stayed on to serve as publicity for Mary Pickford and Douglas Fairbanks.
 Florey was invited to the studio to work on its horror properties.
 Following the release of Dracula (1931), Universal's sales manager Phil Reisman announced in February 1931 that the film to was a "domestic sensation" and "one of the outstanding box office sensations of all time".
 Florey met with Universal's story editor Richard Schayer to discuss follow-ups which included adaptations of H. G. Wells The Invisible Man and Edgar Allan Poe's "The Murders in the Rue Morgue".
 Florey recalled that Schayer admired the story of Frankenstein but felt if would not be prime for adaptation into a film.
 Florey formed a five-page synopsis for the film with Bela Lugosi, the title star of Dracula to play.
 Universal officially picked up the rights to a stage version of Frankenstein that was by Peggy Webling.
 Hamilton Deane adapted the stage play to a screenplay.
 This led to Florey becoming cautious with Universal, who had only signed him with a contract to promised him to write and direct a film, but not specifically for Frankenstein.
 Florey began a screenplay with Garrett Fort.
 Their script had elements in the original films: the criminal brain being placed in the monster and the climax in an old windmill.

-A two-reel test was shot for Frankenstein with Florey directing and Lugosi actin as the monster.
+A two-reel test was shot for Frankenstein with Florey directing and Lugosi acting as the monster.
 Lugosi's appearance of the monster resembled the creature from Paul Wegener's The Golem (1920).
 Florey recalled that the Laemmle Jr. burst out laughing when seeing the test footage.
 James Whale, who was hired after Laemmelle Jr. was impressed with Whale's Journey's End.
-Whale was offered to choose from 30 projects and opted for Frankenstein, leading Florey to direct Murders in the Rue Morgue with Lugosi who he was still on good terms with.
+Whale was offered to choose from 30 projects and opted for Frankenstein, leading Florey to direct Murders in the Rue Morgue with Lugosi, with whom he was still on good terms.
 Whale then revised the Florey script and took parts of Balderston adaptation (including scenes of the Monster experiencing sunlight the first time and the drowning of the small girl).
 Francis Edward Faragoh was brought in to submit a rewrite of the Frankenstein script and at Whale's insistence, added some mildly comic touches to the material.
 Production began on August 24, 1931, and ended on October 3 with a final budget of $291,000.